xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_Running_on_multiple_devices.rst

        :language: cpp
        :fragment: [part4]

+.. tab:: Python

+    .. doxygensnippet:: docs/snippets/ov_multi.py
+       :language: python
+       :fragment: [MULTI_4]

-An alternative is to combine all the individual device settings into a single config file and load that, allowing the Multi-Device plugin to parse and apply settings to the right devices.
+Alternatively, you can combine all the individual device settings into a single config file and load it for MULTI to parse.
 See the code example in the next section.

-Note that while the performance of accelerators combines really well with Multi-Device, the CPU+GPU execution poses some performance caveats, as these devices share the power, bandwidth and other resources.
-For example it is recommended to enable the GPU throttling hint (which save another CPU thread for the CPU inference).
-See the `Using the Multi-Device with OpenVINO samples and benchmarking the performance <#using-the-multi-device-with-openvino-samples-and-benchmarking-the-performance>`__ section below.

 Querying the Optimal Number of Inference Requests
 -------------------------------------------------

-You can use the :ref:`configure devices <doxid-openvino_docs__o_v__u_g_query_api>` to query the optimal number of requests.
-Similarly, when using the Multi-Device you don't need to sum over included devices yourself, you can query property directly:
+When using MULTI, you don't need to sum over included devices yourself, you can query the optimal number of requests directly, using the :ref:`configure devices <doxid-openvino_docs__o_v__u_g_query_api>` property:

 .. tab:: C++